 Managing Child Support Payments

-According to a report by the U.S. Census Bureau from 2015, nearly 70% of custodial parents who were supposed to receive child support payments received them in full.
+According to a report by the U.S. Census Bureau from 2017, less than half of parents who were supposed to receive child support payments received them in full.
 Child support paid in part or left unpaid can runs the risk of altering a child's lifestyle or leaves the other parent to take on more payments for a child, impacting their financial standing.

-Depending on the situation, it is possible for a person to face legal repercussions due to neglecting to pay child support payments.
+Depending on the situation, a person may face legal repercussions due to neglecting to pay child support payments.
 A divorce or separation is stressful enough without other issues making things any worse for you or your kids.
 For this reason, it is important to manage child support payments responsibly.
 Part of doing so means understanding why child support payments are important, how they are calculated, and your options for how to manage them.

 What is Child Support For?